Colin was a guest speaker for the Norfolk Cricket Society in Norwich on Thursday 22 February 2018.

 Thanks to Sebastian and family for helping out on our stall and persuading people to buy our books!
 Thanks again to Katy Hill and the rest of the organising team at Fircroft School for putting on the event.
 Fircroft School Summer Fair photo gallery.

 Guyana Speaks!
-Guyanese cricket legends event at the Classic Club, Tooting Bec, London on 23 June 2017
+Guyanese cricket at the Classic Club, Tooting Bec, London, 23 June 2017

 Many thanks to all who made this Guyana Speaks event another very special afternoon.
 Colin Babb was on the panel with a couple of very distinguished guests, Clem Seecharan, Emeritus Professor at London Metropolitan University and Joseph ’Reds’ Perreira (via Skype from St.Lucia), who has been a Caribbean region and international sports journalist and analyst for over 40 years.